Motasem-Sulaiman/Movies-Library/README.md

 ![wrrc](./wrrc.png)

 ## Overview
-Creating a server and make a request and response to retrive data from API and Data base
+Creating a server and make a request and response to retrive data from API and Data base and add CRUD fucntions to database
 ## Getting Started
 -get your own API_KEY
 -create new repo <br>